b0chard/b0chard/README.md

 My projects are for personal and hobby purpose (for now).
 Feel free to check them out.
 Links are provided.

-> Once a code works—I won't dare touching it anymore. :blush:
+> Once a code work—I won't dare touching it anymore. :blush:

 <br>